mjamilasfihani/larakit/README.md

     }
     ```

-- Add these lines to your composer.json file:
+- Add these lines to your composer.json file after config:

     ```json
     {